networknt/light-router/README.md

 # light-router

+Deprecated: It is replaced by the light-gateway with light-router and light-proxy features.

 A client-side service mesh router designed for the legacy system that cannot leverage the light-4j client module

 [Stack Overflow](https://stackoverflow.com/questions/tagged/light-4j) |